 Moreover, UFPs can form in the atmosphere from gaseous precursors via chemical processing.
-One example is new particle formation (NPF).
+One example is 45 new particle formation (NPF).
 This phenomenon is found to produce the dominant fraction of the total particle number concentration in several environments worldwide (Kerminen et al., 2018).
 The frequency and intensity of such events depend on various factors including meteorology, the availability of gaseous precursors and the levels of the preexisting particles acting as sinks (Nieminen et al., 2018).
-Previous studies on NPF have shown that sulfuric acid is the major precursor vapor contributing to the early steps of NPF within the boundary layer, especially in the presence of stabilizing bases such as ammonia and amines (Yan et al., 2021; Almeida et al., 2013;
+Previous studies on NPF have shown that 50 sulfuric acid is the major precursor vapor contributing to the early steps of NPF within the boundary layer, especially in the presence of stabilizing bases such as ammonia and amines.

-- 55 Kürten et al., 2016; Sihto et al., 2006; Dada et al., 2023).
 The latter are usually associated with agricultural and husbandry activities, although other sources such as traffic and industry have been reported in polluted megacities (Zhu et al., 2022).
 Given the abundance of agricultural activities in Switzerland, NPF is expected to be a major process and contributor to UFP.
-However, NPF field studies in Switzerland have been limited to short-term measurements in high-Alpine environments (at Jungfraujoch, 3580 m a.s.l.)
-(Bianchi et al., 2016; Manninen et al., 20 - 60 al., 2010) leaving large gaps in our understanding of NPF in rural Switzerland and its contribution to the sizedistribution of UFPs.
+However, NPF field studies in Switzerland have been 55 limited to short-term measurements in high-Alpine environments (at Jungfraujoch, 3580 m a.s.l.)
+(Bianchi et al., 2016; Manninen et al., 2010) leaving large gaps in our understanding of NPF in rural Switzerland and its contribution to the size-distribution of UFPs.

-The contribution of the different sources to the size classes of UFPs (cluster mode: 1.5 - 3 nm, nucleation mode: 2.5 - 25 nm, and Aitken mode: 25 - 100 nm) can vary depending on the type of the source, location, and time of year.
-For instance, combustion processes, including vehicle emissions, industrial activities, and biomass burning,

-- 65 typically produce UFPs rich in elemental carbon (soot) and organic compounds in the size range > 10 nm (Cai et al., 2020).
+The contribution of the different sources to the size classes of UFPs can vary depending on the type of the source, location, and time of year.
+For instance, combustion processes, including vehicle emissions, industrial activities, and biomass burning, typically produce UFPs rich in elemental carbon (soot) and organic compounds in the size range > 10 nm (Cai et al., 2020).
 Unfiltered diesel -gasoline direct injection- and gas turbine engines are known to emit a significant fraction of UFPs in the smaller size range, down to even few nm, due to their high combustion efficiency (Rönkkö et al., 2017; Maricq et al., 1999; Durdina et al., 2017) but also due to lube oil ash residues and nucleating volatile material (Kittelson et al., 2004).
-Other sources, natural or anthropogenic, e.g. road-dust resuspension, dust storms, - 70 wind-blown pollen and plant debris, can mechanically produce coarse particles that have little to no contribution to UFPs.
+Other sources, natural or anthropogenic, e.g. road-dust resuspension, dust storms, wind-blown pollen and plant debris, can mechanically produce coarse particles that have little to no contribution to UFPs.
 On the other hand, vapors associated with natural and anthropogenic activities, contribute to secondary aerosol formation and growth, substantially affecting the number size distribution of UFPs (Kulmala et al., 2004; Ma and Birmili, 2015; Sun et al., 2024).